 Cons: short blade length, blade does not lock

 Swiss Army Classic SD Pocket Knife

 Retail Cost: $18

-If you are traveling by plane you will need to check your knife in a bag.
-TSA does not allow knives to be carried onto planes, no matter how small they are!
+It is important to remember if you are traveling by plane to get to the trail you will need to check your knife in a bag.
+The Transportation Security Administration or TSA does not allow knives to be carried onto planes, no matter how small they are!